Message for Teams

 Deal with your weaknesses, assuming your panel is reasonable conscientious they will have read the material, they are probably not stupid.
 If you recognize weaknesses in your case they will have done so as well, and so be prepared to deal with them, maybe up front, but if not up front at least be ready for the questions.
 I am actually a big advocate of dealing with them up front.
 There is nothing as frustrating and disappointing as losing a case because of some issue where you knew that you had a vulnerability, it has not been addressed, and then they go off to their deliberation room and they say, “Well you know there is “this” and we never heard anything about “that” and you might have had a perfectly good answer, but it’s not any place there on the record.

 Structure your Presentation

-Read realtime transcription for the final round provided on a voluntary basis by David A. Kasdan, RDR-CRR, Worldwide Reporting, LLP.
+Read real-time transcripts for the final round provided on a voluntary basis by David A. Kasdan, RDR-CRR, Worldwide Reporting, LLP.

 Defending a Position

 Be prepared with fall backs and think about whether you really need to defend some positions.
 We had some back and forth on questions, where people were defending positions that you know maybe you really did not need to defend.
 We had some interesting colloquy about “fair and equitable”, and you know is it “near”, is it not “near” and we went off in a certain direction and that’s fine.
 But, you could ask yourself the question, “Do I really need to win this one, one way or the other?”
 Maybe whichever way the argument goes, I have got a case.
 At least consider whether you have to die in the ditch to defend a position, maybe whichever way that you go you have arguments.
 Also, in keeping with what I said before, be prepared for the contingency that the tribunal may not agree with your preferred position and if they don’t buy your preferred position be ready to come back with why you are right, even if you have to fall back.